Freight transport: Terms of shipment

 The term "best way" generally implies that the shipper will choose the carrier that offers the lowest rate (to the shipper) for the shipment.
 In some cases, however, other factors, such as better insurance or faster transit time, will cause the shipper to choose an option other than the lowest bidder.

 Door-to-door shipping

 Door-to-door (DTD or D2D) shipping refers to the domestic or international shipment of cargo from the point of origin (POI) to the destination while generally remaining on the same piece of equipment and avoiding multiple transactions, trans-loading, and cross-docking without interim storage.

 International DTD is a service provided by many international shipping companies and may feature intermodal freight transport using containerized cargo.
 The quoted price of this service includes all shipping, handling, import and customs duties, making it a hassle-free option for customers to import goods from one jurisdiction to another.
 This is compared to standard shipping, the price of which typically includes only the expenses incurred by the shipping company in transferring the object from one place to another.
 Customs fees, import taxes and other tariffs may contribute substantially to this base price before the item ever arrives.

+Digitalization and logistics marketplaces

+The freight transport industry has witnessed a substantial change with the rise of integrated digital marketplaces.
+International freight transport is a traditionally fragmented industry; however, with the rise of global digital marketplaces, the industry is witnessing a move towards a centralized platform.
+Such a move is enabling the integration of maritime, air, and land freight into a single marketplace.
+This is enabling small and medium-sized enterprises (SMEs) to access international supply chains through Less than Container Load (LCL) and multimodal solutions traditionally adopted by industrial shippers.